Luke Raley Player Props: Rays vs. Rangers

 - The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in the league.

-- The Rangers' 3.97 team ERA ranks 11th among all MLB pitching staffs.
+- The Rangers have a 3.96 team ERA that ranks 11th across all league pitching staffs.

+- Rangers pitchers combine to allow 105 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

+- Gray gets the start for the Rangers, his 18th of the season.
+He is 6-5 with a 3.45 ERA and 79 strikeouts through 99 2/3 innings pitched.

-- His last appearance came on Thursday, July 6 against the Boston Red Sox, when the right-hander tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- His last time out was on Saturday against the Cleveland Guardians, when the right-hander threw six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.